Skip to content

 #Frequently Asked Questions

-Boot into safe mode first.
-If the tablet runs stably in safe mode, a third-party app is responsible.
-Uninstall recently installed apps one by one, testing normal mode after each removal until freezing stops.
-The last app removed before stability returns is the culprit.
+Boot into Safe Mode first.
+If the tablet runs stably in Safe Mode, a third-party app is responsible.
+Reboot normally and uninstall recently installed apps one by one, testing for 30 to 60 minutes between each removal until freezing stops.
+The last app removed before stability returns is your culprit.

-Yes, malicious apps can freeze the tablet by consuming CPU and memory in the background.
-Uninstall any app installed from outside the official stores if freezing started after adding it.
-According to Google’s Android security overview, sideloaded apps carry significantly higher malware risk than apps from official app stores.
+Yes.
+Malicious apps freeze tablets by consuming CPU and memory in the background.
+Uninstall any app you installed from outside the Galaxy Store or Google Play if freezing started right after adding it.

-Cache clearing removes temporary files without touching your apps or personal data.
-A factory reset deletes everything on the tablet and restores factory defaults, including all photos, contacts, apps, and settings.
-It’s the most drastic recovery option.
-Always clear the cache and run safe mode diagnostics before accepting the data loss of a factory reset.
+Cache clearing removes temporary files without touching apps or personal data, and it’s safe to run any time storage feels tight.
+A factory reset deletes everything on the tablet and restores factory defaults, including photos, contacts, apps, and settings.
+Always clear the cache and run Safe Mode diagnostics first, since the data loss from a factory reset is permanent without a current backup.